aridjayarecipes/cutesrecipes.web.app/content/post/1964-easiest-way-to-prepare-speedy-salmon-onigiri.md

 - "Break into small pieces"
 - "Add salt to the rice and mix well.
 And then add in the salmon and mix well"
 - "Cut the nori into strips"
-- "Wrap the rice and it&#39;s done 😊"
+- "Wrap the rice and it's done 😊"
 categories:
 - Recipe
 tags: